Ottawa Gatineau Geoheritage

 5. Westboro Beach

-Stromatolites, orthocones and trace fossils fossils
+Stromatolites, orthocones and trace fossilS

 Westboro Beach